nvohra0016/nvohra0016.github.io/_talks/elliptic_well_posedness_cg.md

 The results in Fig. 3. show a similar profile for $u_h$ as in Fig. 2., but the values differ by $1$!
 That is, even though we have convergence in both scenarios, the values of the solution are not the same and differ almost by a value of $1$.

 The reader may have guessed the reason for this behaviour, and now we make it clear.
-Even though we have convergence of our CG solver, the problem itself is not well-posed in the first place!
-That is, the solution to \ref{eq:elliptic_eq} with the given boundary conditions is not unique.
+Even though we have convergence of our CG solver, the problem itself is *not well-posed* in the first place!
+That is, the solution to \ref{eq:elliptic_eq} with the given boundary conditions is *not unique*.
 It is easy to verify that if $u_h$ solves \ref{eq:variational_form}, then so does $u_h + c$, for any constant $c \in \mathbb{R}$.
 Thus, for different initial guesses the solver converges to different solutions, which rightfully differ by a constant ($1$ in this case).
+If one probes further (or already did when setting up the system), it can be verified that the matrix $A$ is singular (and hence not positive definite, but positive semi-definite).

+This little example highlights the importance of due diligence when it comes to mathematical equations.
+One may have a convergent solution, but the solution may not make physical sense if prior information regarding the well-posedness of the system is not known.

+# Further Reading